jie123108/lua-resty-bloomd/README.md

 `syntax: ok, status = filter_obj:sets(filter_name, keys)`

 Set many items in a filter at once
-* IN: the `keys` is a table contains some keys.
+* IN: the `keys` is a table that contains some keys.
-* OUT: the `status` is a table contains each key's set status('Yes' or 'No').
+* OUT: the `status` is a table that contains each key's set status('Yes' or 'No').

 info
 ---
 `syntax: ok, info = filter_obj:info(filter_name)`

-Gets info about a filter
+Get info about a filter
 * OUT: the `info` is a table like `{in_memory:1,set_misses:3,checks:8,capacity:100001, probability:0.001,page_outs:1,size:5,check_hits:5, storage:240141,page_ins:1,set_hits:5,check_misses:3,sets:8}`.